 With a crew, one mile sailed = 0.25 mile, with a maximum of 5,000 miles

-For the selection, unlike the qualification, the miles are only counted by the skipper, even if he or she is sailing on a boat that is not the one on which he or she will be competing in the Vendée Globe.
+For the selection, unlike the qualification, the miles are only counted by the skipper, even if he is sailing on a boat that is not the one on which he will be competing in the Vendée Globe.
 If a skipper abandons a race, the miles he or she sailed before abandoning are counted.

 Reminder of the races concerned by the selection: